 Standardisation of the six-minute walk test (6MWT) is very important.

-At the commencement of pulmonary rehabilitation, the 6MWT must be performed on two occasions to account for a learning effect.
+At the commencement of PR, the 6MWT must be performed twice to account for a learning effect.
 Please note that:

 - The best distance walked in metres is recorded.